-KPIs set for the Managing Director each year include both financial and operational targets as summarised in the table below.
+KPIs set for the Managing Director each year include financial, strategic and operational targets as summarised in the table on below.
 KPIs for individual Executive KMP reporting to the Managing Director focus principally on operational goals in areas for which the KMP is responsible and contributing to overall KPIs for the Company.

 KPI type Percent contribution to STI Description - Examples Link to Company Strategy Financial 40-60% Achievement of profit and free cash flow targets set for the year in the annual budget.
 Sets target for growth in sales and profits for each year, contributing to increasing shareholder value.
 Net free cash flow provides for further investment in the business and capacity to pay increasing dividends each year.
+Strategic 10-30% Establishment of agreed strategic plans and progress towards their implementation.
+Strategic KPI's address the medium term prospects for the company, including new products, markets, customers and alliances.
 Operational 40-60% Commercial development of new products from the R&D team; expansion of sales - new products, new customers; meeting regulatory challenges; manufacturing efficiencies and cost effective sourcing of raw materials; effective management of inventory, debtors and creditors (working capital requirements).
 Operational KPIs address particular challenges identified each year (but often on-going) for continued growth of the business for the future, in the key management areas of Sales and Marketing, R&D output, Manufacturing, Regulatory and Cash Management.
 Examples include turning the output from the Innovations team into profitable products attracting new sales.
 Adjustment to the changing nature of the market, raw material availability and manufacturing efficiency are all required to maintain both short term performance of the Company, and long term growth.

-(vi) Long Term Incentive Plan
+(vii) Long Term Incentive Plan